rc2dev/pifi-radio/README.md

 - If by mistake you choose the same station that is currently playing, the playback continues as if nothing happened.

-- PiFi is currently available in English and Brazilian Portuguese, but it's easy to translate to other languages.
+- PiFi is currently available in a few languages, and it's easy to translate to more.

 Besides radio, there is the "Random" button: